halkim44/my_notes/Redux.md

 redux saga structure can live in a single file containing:

+- a watcher function
+- a worker function

+#### watcher

-- a watcher function (a generator function watching for every action we are interested in)
+- a generator function watching for every action we are interested in

+#### worker function

-- a worker function (a generator function that will perform API call)
+- a generator function that will perform API call
+- take the actual **action** as parameter.

+## Redux toolkit

+- simplify store creation.

+### configureStore()

+accept a configuration where you can define:

+- root reducer
+- middleware
+- optional store enhancers
+- a preloaded state

+Whats included:

+- redux dev tool
+- redux-thunk

+### createAction

+get rid of action creators and named actions to condense all in one place.

+### createReducers

+takes an initial state, and a mapping object where:

+- properties in this mapping are action types
+- values are reducing function

+uses immer under the hood, which allows for writing mutative logic which in reality does not alter the original object.

+### createSlice

+able to keep everything in a single place: reducers, action creators, state

+return **action creators** and **reducer**(reducer is used in configureStore).

+### createAsyncThunk

+automatically create an action creator for each Promise state.